-Bring the Brazilian vibes of Carnaval home with this colorful and tropical flavored cocktail.
+Bring the Brazilian vibes home with this colorful and tropical-flavored cocktail.

 None of this happened to me, of course.
-I was a ten year-old kid watching the James Bond adventure “Moonraker” for the first time.
+I was a ten-year-old kid watching the James Bond adventure Moonraker for the first time.
 And whenever I have a “hankering” to go anywhere in the world without leaving my couch, this film whisks me away to these beautiful and colorful locations.
-Like I stated above, I got to see the Concorde in action, a plane I had only read about or seen pictures of.
-I watched two fearless stuntmen chase each other, without safety cables, thousands of feet above the city of Rio.
-And I got to see the legendary Carnaval in action, which looked to me to be Mardi Gras times a thousand.

 Movies can provide little mini-vacations when we can’t get away.
 Cocktails do that, too.
 Reminiscing about my imagined childhood adventures with Agent 007, I began to wonder what they’re drinking in Brazil.
 What’s their cocktail of choice?
-The drink we’ll be whipping up today in our home bar answers that question, a variation on the national drink of the South American country, the Passionfruit Caipirinha.
+Well, the drink we’ll be whipping up today in our home bar answers that question, a variation on the national drink of the South American country, the Caipirinha, this time with added passion fruit.

-We learned a little about the spirit, now its time to grab a bottle.
+Cachaça is a traditional Brazilian spirit, made from distilled sugar cane, and a key ingredient in any Caipirinha.
 In my neck of the woods, Los Angeles, I really only had about five or six brands to choose from, all reasonably priced and all are, of course, from Brazil.
-Unaged versions of the spirit can take on an earthy, grassy flavor (not in a bad way) and the aged versions tend to take on the flavors of the barrels they’re sitting in.
-For our cocktail today, I opted for an unaged cachaca, mainly to see how it plays with the other flavors, but also because it was a little easier on my wallet.
+Unaged versions of the spirit have an earthy, grassy flavor, while the aged versions tend to take on the flavors of the barrels they’re sitting in.
+For our cocktail today, I opted for an unaged cachaça.

 Ingredients